Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

 \subsection{$k$-Core Decomposition}

 A $k$-core of a graph is a maximal connected subgraph in which all vertices have degree at least $k$.
+The core number of a vertex is the largest value $k$ such that the vertex is still contained in the $k$-core.
 The $k$-core decomposition problem is to compute the core number of every node in the graph.
+A related problem is that of finding a \emph{densest subgraph}, which is an induced subgraph that has maximum density.

-It is well-known that a $k$-core decomposition can be computed in linear time for a static graph.
+\paragraph{Theory Results} It is well-known that a $k$-core decomposition can be computed in linear time for a static graph by repeatedly removing vertices of degree less than $k$ from the graph.
+A $2$-approximation for the densest subgraph problem can be obtained by replacing $k$ with the minimum vertex degree in each step until it is empty and returning the induced subgraph on the set of vertices $V_i$ that has the largest density, where $V_0 = V$ and $V_i$ is the set of vertices after step $i$~\cite{DBLP:conf/approx/Charikar00}.

 The problem of maintaining the $k$-core decomposition in a fully dynamic graph has not received much attention by the theoretical computer science community: Sun \etal~\cite{10.1145/3385416} showed that the insertion and deletion of a single edge can change the core value of all vertices.
-They also gave a $(4+\eps)$-approximate fully dynamic algorithm with polylogarithmic running time.
-More specifically, the algorithm takes time $\tilde O(r)$ in a hypergraph where each hyperedge consists of at most $r$ vertices.
-The algorithm can be implemented in time $\bigO(\log^2 n)$ in graphs using the algorithm of~\cite{DBLP:conf/stoc/BhattacharyaHNT15}.
+They also gave a $(4+\eps)$-approximate fully dynamic algorithm that maintains core values with polylogarithmic running time.
+The algorithm can be implemented in time $\bigO(\log^2 n)$ in graphs using the algorithm of Bhattacharya \etal{}~\cite{DBLP:conf/stoc/BhattacharyaHNT15}.
 It dynamically maintains $\bigO(\log_{(1+\eps)} n)$ many $(\alpha,\beta)$-decompositions of the graph, one for each $\beta$-value that is a power of $(1+\eps)$ between $1$ and $(1+\eps)n$.
-An $(\alpha,\beta)$-\emph{decomposition} of a graph $G=(V,E)$ is a decomposition $Z_1, \dots , Z_L$ of $V$ into $L := 1+\lceil{(1+\eps)} \log n\rceil$ levels such that $Z_{i+1} \subseteq Z_{i}$ for all $1 \leq i < L$, $Z_1 = V$, and the following invariants are maintained: (1) All vertices $v$ on level $Z_i$ with $deg_{Z_i}(v) > \alpha \beta$ belong to $Z_{i+1}$ and (2) all vertices $v$ on level $Z_i$ with $deg_{Z_i}(v) < \beta$ do not belong to $Z_{i+1}$.
-There are no further lower bounds, neither conditional nor unconditional, and no faster algorithms known for maintaining an approximate $k$-core decomposition.